 • ENGL/LING 5880: Supervised Practice Teaching in Teaching English as a Second Language

-Certificate students do not have a Program of Study (POS) Committee, but do have a certificate supervising professor.
-No Recommendation for Committee Appointment form is required.
-The Certificate Program of Study (POS) must be completed no later than the first week of your final term of coursework (see this link for instructions: https://iastate.service-now.com/esc?id=kb_article&sysparm_article=KB0023078).
+Certificate students do not have an Academic Plan Committee, but do have a certificate supervising professor.
+The Certificate Academic Plan must be completed in Workday no later than the first week of your final term of coursework.

-The Certificate Program of Study (POS) represents an agreement between you and the Graduate College regarding fulfillment of certificate program requirements.
+The Certificate Academic Plan represents an agreement between you and the Graduate College regarding fulfillment of certificate program requirements.
 It lists the courses you have taken or will take for your graduate certificate.
-You should complete the Certificate POS form with the help of the certificate advisor.
-At least one graduate ISU course must be taken after admission or in the same semester as entry into the program and is required on the Certificate POS form.
-If you have transfer credits, you need to submit for approval a Transfer Credit Petition form with copies of transcripts for those courses (a Graduate College requirement).
+You should complete the Certificate Academic Plan with the help of the certificate advisor.
+At least one graduate ISU course must be taken after admission or in the same semester as entry into the program and is required on the Certificate Academic Plan.
+If you have transfer credits, you need to submit for approval a Transfer Credit Petition form with copies of transcripts for those courses.

-Because your Certificate POS form is a vital document for your completion of the certificate program, the various check points help catch errors before those errors delay receipt of the certificate.
-The first and most important check of the Certificate POS form occurs when you meet with the certificate advisor to discuss your POS and obtain a signature on your form.
-You should fill out the form very carefully, checking to be sure that you fill in all the blanks and get the necessary signatures, including your own.
-Then submit the form to the Graduate Program Administrative Assistant (englgrad@iastate.edu), where it will be checked, processed for signature by the Director of Certificate Studies (DOCS), and forwarded to the Graduate College for final approval.
+Because your Certificate Academic Plan is a vital document for your completion of the certificate program, the various check points help catch errors before those errors delay receipt of the certificate.
+The first and most important check of the Certificate Academic Plan occurs when you meet with the certificate advisor to discuss your plan.
+You then fill out the Academic Plan and submit it for approval.

 Certificate Completion